 Seeking each other for positive interactions

-Behaving normally around one another
+Behaving normally around one another - even ignoring each other

 Step #7: Unsupervised Bonding

-Once your rabbits have paired up it’s super important to keep the bond alive.
+Once your rabbits have paired, it’s super important to keep the bond alive.
 If one of your rabbits needs a vet, then take them both in the same carrier.
 Once the rabbits are spending one to two hours together daily without any problems they can be introduced into their intended living space, initially under supervision.